What Are Options?

 In any event, traders will be exposed to a potentially unlimited downside.
 It is possible to close out the position with stop loss orders, however with options the trader will earn the premium which is a significant advantage over spot trading.

-Quick & Easy Steps for Trading Vanilla Options
+Quick & Easy Steps for Trading Vanilla Options in UK

 - Analyse the market perspective on your underlying financial instrument.
 If you believe a financial instrument will rise, you can purchase the financial instrument outright with regular spot trading.